GandhiCloudLab/mcm-monitoring-configuration-for-usecase-notification-alerts-not-sent/readme.md

 Enter the parameters as highlighted.

-- Here the `event type` attribute value refers to the `threshold` we created in the previous step 3.2.
+- Here the `event type` attribute value refers to the `threshold`that  we created in the previous step 3.2.

 <img src="images/012-event-mq-1.png">
 <img src="images/012-event-mq-2.png">